syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce Authorization](../images/Salesforce-authorization.png)

-Open the `sfdx-project.json` file located in `salesforceApp/scheduler-salesforce-app` and update the `sfdcLoginUrl` with the domain URL of your Salesforce account as shown in image.
-You can obtain the domain URL from the `My Domain` setup tab in Salesforce as shown in image.
+Open the `sfdx-project.json` file located in `salesforceApp/scheduler-salesforce-app` and update the `sfdcLoginUrl` with the domain URL of your salesforce account as shown in image.
+You can obtain the domain URL from the `My Domain` setup tab in salesforce as shown in image.

 ![Salesforce project (fig 1)](../images/Salesforce-project-fig1.png)

-You can obtain the domain URL from the `My Domain` setup tab in Salesforce as shown in above image.
+You can obtain the domain URL from the `My Domain` setup tab in salesforce as shown in above image.

 ![Salesforce project (fig 2)](../images/Salesforce-project-fig2.png)

-Domain URL of your Salesforce account as shown in above image.
+Domain URL of your salesforce account as shown in above image.

 ## Create scratch organization

 To facilitate development and testing, the creation of a scratch organization will be done using the following steps.

-Run the following command to create a new scratch organization, which will provide a fresh Salesforce environment for development and testing with organization id and username as link below image.
+Run the following command to create a new scratch organization, which will provide a fresh salesforce environment for development and testing with organization id and username as link below image.

 ```
 sfdx org:create:scratch -f config/project-scratch-def.json